 Spectator sports.
 Although I have been accused of being a “sports hater” by our local newspaper (that was because I wanted to emphasize the importance of academics while I was on the school board a few years ago), I enjoy watching baseball, hockey, and gridiron football.
 And being a Hoosier I’d be strange if I weren’t also something of a basketball fanatic.

 Reading & Writing: A number of years ago I got hooked on romance novels.
 Funny thing, that, considering I used to make fun of people who read such “trash.”
 But when you live in a town like Bedford, it’s nice to escape to Regency England or some other exotic locale and experience the thrill of romance vicariously.
 You can visit some of my favorite authors’ websites from the links below.
-And now that my sons grown and I had to give up obstetrics, I lately acquired a taste for writing.
-Though skeptically optimistic about eventual publication, I have been working off and on for some time on a Romance novel.
-A friend and I also are collaborating on a book about hiking Mt.
-LeConte in Tennessee — after more than 10 years of hiking to the top, we felt the need to try an enlighten other women about the adventure.
+And now that I’ve retired I may actually try my hand at writing one of these days.
+Though I’m skeptically optimistic about eventual publication, I have been working off and on for some time on a Romance novel and also jot down a lot of random thoughts in various essays.
+Many of the latter are posted in assorted places online, and I hope soon to have a site devoted just to my musings.

 Zumba: A few years ago a friend and I started leading Zumba classes.
 After participating in classes for nine months, we broke out of our comfort zone and got certified to lead others in the Latin-inspired aerobic exercise.

-Television viewing: Between reading, dancing, leading Zumba, and working, I don’t watch nearly the amount of televsion I did in the past, but I still have a few favorite shows I try never to miss.
-I link to them in the list of obligatory Links below.
+Television viewing: Between reading, dancing, leading Zumba, and teaching Bible class, I don’t watch nearly the amount of television I did when I was younger, but I still have a few favorite shows I try never to miss.
+I’ll link to them in the list of obligatory Links below.